Entity handling

 Chaining Decoders

-Decoders’ content types are used when chaining decoders with orElse
+Decoders’ content types are used when chaining decoders with orElse in order to

 determine which of the chained decoders are to be used.